isabella232/dynamic-media-classic.en-1/help/editing-images.md

 **Adjust an image** Select the Adjust command or the Adjust button to flip, rotate, blur, colorize, or alter the color balance of an image.
 See Adjusting an image.

 **Edit layers** Click the Layers tab to display individual, editable layers in a PSD file.
-When you upload a PSD file, all layers are uploaded individually as separate files so that you can edit them within Scene7.
+When you upload a PSD file, all layers are uploaded individually as separate files so that you can edit them within Dynamic Media Classic.

 As well as using these tools to edit images, you can edit images as you upload them to the Scene7 Publishing System.
 For example, you can crop images, create a mask from a clipping path, and select a color profile for an image as you upload it.